Introduction

 The following accessor may only be applied to trace columns when they are referenced in integrity constraint definitions.

-• Next Row (a'): ' is a postfix operator that indicates the value of the specified trace column in the next row.
+is a postfix operator that indicates the value of the specified trace column in the next row.
 It is only supported in integrity constraint descriptions.

 Here is an example of usage of the Next Row operator within an integrity constraint:

-enf p' = p * a
+enf p' = p * a;

 Code organization

-AirScript project can consist of one or more modules, each module located in a separate file with a .air extension.
+extension.
 For projects consisting of multiple modules, one module must be declared as the root module, and all other modules must be declared as library modules.

 Currently, all modules must be located in a single directory, but in the future this limitation will be removed.